tonikelope/coronapoker/README.md

 ## 🖥️ UX & display

-- **Three table layouts** (Normal, Compact and Super-Compact) to fit anything from a 13" laptop to a 4K monitor.
+- **Four table layouts** (Normal, Compact, Super-Compact and Ultra-Compact) to fit anything from a 13" laptop to a 4K monitor.
 - **Global zoom** with keyboard shortcuts and an optional auto-zoom that fits the table to the window.
 - **Low-brightness overlay** for late-night sessions.
 - **Cool animations** (optional).